tinymce/tinymce-docs/migration-from-4x.md

 * A new method `addToggleMenuItem` has been added to the options.
 The `addToggleMenuItem` is an explicit method for creating toggle menu items similar to the new special [toolbar button methods]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/).
 * The concept of `context` has been removed from menu item configurations.
 The [`menu` setting]({{site.baseurl}}/configure/editor-appearance/#menu) provides this functionality for TinyMCE 5.

 To add a custom item to a menu, use the `menu` setting.
-All items in the menu need to be declared in order to appear.
+All items in a menu need to be declared in order to appear.

 For example: